 There are new CCCAA State rules for teams regarding inputting statistics for contests.
 This is a requirement at times faculty simple don't have the time to take care of this additional responsibility.
 There are severe penalties for non-compliance including entire Athletic Departments being put on probation and/or suspension of coaches.
-A part time Sports Information would be a great addition to the staff to promote sports and would ensure compliance of the CCCAA rules
+A Sports Information Director position would be a great addition to the staff to promote sports and would ensure compliance of the CCCAA statistic rules.
+This position also helps fill a void - and missed opportunities - in maintaining an athletics website, stream live events, increase our presence with sports marketing, social media and fundraising.

 CHP regulations have been revised.
 Our buses require drivers with a Class B licenses, all drivers must have a physical exam every two years.
+Our coaches/faculty members are required to drive - sometimes during early mornings and late nights, making it unsafe to travel.
+To eliminate liability and for the safety of students/staff, the athletic department should be funded to hire charter bus services for all trips.

-III.A Growth and Decline of Targeted Student Populations: The targeted groups in athletics remains at 59%.
-The college's targeted population is 36%
+III.A.1 Growth and Decline of Targeted Student Populations: 2017-18 Enrollment: The targeted groups in Athletics continues to increase.
+It is now at 63%.
+The college's targeted population is 37%